 Instructions

-Stir the flour, brown sugar, cinnamon, ginger, cloves, baking powder, baking soda, and salt together in a large mixing bowl.
+- Stir the flour, brown sugar, cinnamon, ginger, cloves, baking powder, baking soda, and salt together in a large mixing bowl.

-Fold in the carrots, walnuts, and raisins.
+- Fold the carrots, walnuts, and raisins into the batter.

 They are delicious